brdsdsu/brdsdsu.github.io/_people/Felix-Grote.md

   - url: https://www.linkedin.com/in/felix-grote-03798016b
     name: linkedin
     icon: fa-brands fa-linkedin
-bio: Visiting MS thesis student from University of the Bundeswehr Munich.
+bio: Visiting MS thesis student from University of the Bundeswehr Munich.<br>"Reservoir Computing and its Implementation on an Edge Computer," 2025
 ---

 {% include profile.html %}